Easy Frozen Watermelon Margaritas (With Fresh Watermelon)

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

-- alcohol – ¾ cup tequila.
+- alcohol – ¾ cup (or 6 ounces) tequila.
 I like to use 1800 silver tequila for this.

 Substitutions

 - For a slightly less sweet variation, substitute ½ cup lime juice for the Margarita mix.
+You may need to add a teaspoon or two of agave nectar or simple syrup to sweeten it up a bit.

 - You can make a strawberry watermelon margarita by replacing half of the watermelon with strawberries.

-How to make A Frozen watermelon margarita
+How to make A watermelon margarita

 This recipe makes about 4 margaritas.